Edward Plantagenet, 17th Earl of Warwick: Life

 Edward Plantagenet was the son of George Plantagenet, 1st Duke of Clarence and Isabel Neville, who was the elder daughter of Richard Neville, 16th Earl of Warwick.
 Edward was born on 25 February 1475 at Warwick, the family home of his mother.
-At his christening, his uncle King Edward IV stood as godfather.
+At his baptism, his uncle King Edward IV stood as godfather.
 He was styled as Earl of Warwick from birth, but was not officially granted the title until after his father's death in 1478.
 His potential claim to the throne following the deposition of his cousin Edward V in 1483 was disallowed because Parliament's attainder of his father had barred Warwick from the succession in 1478.
 This might have been reversed by an act of Parliament, but even had this idea found favour, Parliament could not sit or legislate without being opened by the king, and the succession had not yet been decided.
 At this time Richard Duke of Gloucester was the senior legitimate successor to Edward IV.
 Edward Earl of Warwick was knighted at York by Richard III in September 1483.

 In 1480, Warwick had been made a ward of King Edward IV's stepson, Thomas Grey, 1st Marquess of Dorset, who as his guardian had the power to decide whom he would marry.
 Clements Markham, writing in 1906, claimed that Richard III had "liberated" Warwick from the Tower of London, where Dorset had placed him; however, there are no contemporary sources for this claim, although Dorset was Constable of the Tower.
 Dominic Mancini wrote that Richard, on becoming king, "gave orders that the son of the duke of Clarence, his other brother, then a boy of ten years old, should come to the city: and commanded that the lad should be kept in confinement in the household of his wife".

 John Rous (died 1492) wrote that after the death of Richard III's only legitimate son, Edward of Middleham, who was Warwick's double first cousin (their fathers were brothers and their mothers were sisters), Richard III named Warwick as heir to the throne; however, there is no other evidence for this, and historians have pointed out that it would be illogical for Richard to do so while Edward IV's attainder of Clarence still barred Warwick from the succession.